kata198/AdvancedHTMLParser/README.md

 Example Usage
 -------------

-See `This Example <https://raw.githubusercontent.com/kata198/AdvancedHTMLParser/master/example.py>`_ for an example of parsing store data using this class.
+See https://raw.githubusercontent.com/kata198/AdvancedHTMLParser/master/example.py> for an example of parsing store data using this class.

 Changes
 -------